Food Service Establishments

 Mobile Food Establishments

-Flavored Ice Facility
+Flavored Ice Establishments

-Permits are required for flavored ice facilities.
+Permits are required for flavored ice establishments.
 Each building must contain a three-compartment sink and a hand sink with hot and cold running water.
 There must be a fresh water tank for washing and a tank for wastewater.
 Wastewater CANNOT be dumped on the ground or into a storm drain.

 Home Food Catering & Preparation